imjoy-team/ImJoy/docs/docs/development.md

 ## Callback functions
 Besides the `Plugin API` functions, when a plugin is executed, you can return an object which includes functions which will be called by other plugins or ImJoy.
-However, if the function has never been exported as a `Plugin API` before, it will be treated a `callback` function and can be only called once.
+However, if the function has never been exported as a `Plugin API` before, it will be treated as a `callback` function and can be only called once.
 Otherwise, if the function has been exported as `Plugin API`, it won't be treated as `callback` function and can be called repeatly.

 ## ImJoy API functions